Rail strikes: Passengers warned not to travel by train next week

 Train passengers are to be told to only travel next week if it is absolutely necessary, even if rail worker strikes are called off at the last minute.

-Workers at the UK's biggest rail union, the RMT, are set to begin a series of walkouts from 13 December.
+Workers at the UK's biggest rail union, the RMT, will walk out on 13-14 and 16-17 December causing major disruption.

-The industrial action is the latest in a long-running dispute between the unions, railway companies and Network Rail over pay, jobs and conditions.
+It is part of a long-running dispute between unions, operators and Network Rail over pay, jobs and conditions.

-It is understood disruption will be inevitable even if strikes are aborted.
+Disruption will be inevitable even if strikes are aborted because of how long it takes to restore a normal timetable.

 Network Rail, which owns and maintains Britain's railway infrastructure, said 50% of the railways will be shut down on strike days, regardless of whether the walkouts go ahead.